Best gaming ultrabook (thin-and-light gaming laptop) in 2025

 17-inch and 18-inch portable gaming laptops

 Most 17-inch and 18-inch laptops offer uncompromised specs and performance without much concern for portability, but there is a sub-lineup of lightweight 17-inch computers meant for those of you looking for the extra real estate offered by larger screens, but still in a mid-sized chassis that won’t break your back.
-We’re covering these options in a separate article (to be updated soon), which includes popular options such as the Dell XPS 17, the Alienware X17, the MSI Stealth GS77, or the Asus Zephyrus S17, among others.
+We’re covering these options in a separate article, which includes popular options such as the Dell XPS 17, the Alienware X17, the MSI Stealth GS77, or the Asus Zephyrus S17, among others – these aren’t latest-gen designs, though.

 Laptops with 18-inch displays will be discussed in a future update as well, once those are available in portable formats.
-For now, they’re not, but this article goes over the best gaming/work 18-inch laptops currently available in stores.
+For now, this article goes over the best gaming/work 18-inch laptops currently available in stores.

 More powerful, less portable gaming laptops